Showing posts with label Udon Thani. Show all posts

 The pizza was as good as I could remember tasting and the service first first-class.
 We headed to the Day & Night bar area where the locals were most helpful.
 After a couple of beers at incredibly agreeable prices, it was time to hail a tuk-tuk to the match.

-A vehicle was commandeered for us; presumably with the driver knowing where he was going.
+A vehicle was commandeered for us, presumably with the driver knowing where he was going.
 If only things were so simple in Thailand!
-We were about to have a tour and my patience was severely tested.
+We were about to have a tour, and my patience was severely tested.

 I was pretty sure that we were heading in the wrong direction, but I left it to our pilot.
 This was not one of my greatest ever decisions.
-Within fifteen minutes we’d fought through the heavy traffic to arrive at a municipal facility with a stand, but definitely no professional football.
+Within fifteen minutes, we’d fought through the heavy traffic to arrive at a municipal facility with a stand, but definitely no professional football.

-We headed down a side road where the driver got out and spoke to some locals; two of whom wore Udon Thani replica shirts.
+We headed down a side road where the driver got out and spoke to some locals, two of whom wore Udon Thani replica shirts.
 Surely they would know?
 All was looking well as we joined the cross-city traffic, some more were decked out in club colours.

 All of a sudden, for reasons best known to himself, our driver took a left turn.
-He looked back to us with pride, only to be met resounding “mai” from the pair of us.
+He looked back at us with pride, only to be met resounding “mai” from the pair of us.
 He’d taken us to the former home at Udon Thani Rajabhat University.

 Off we went again.
 He obviously had two options on his list.
 Time was getting on, so I was more than a little relieved to see the shining floodlights of the correct stadium from the main Thanon Pracha Raksa.